 Students graduating or completing an endorsement this spring who are unable to take a required PRAXIS exam should still apply for licensure.
 We will leave all applications open while awaiting PRAXIS scores.
 Please note on the EPP recommendation that all testing has not been completed.
 We recommend applicants reach out directly to the AOE if they have not completed a required PRAXIS at AOE.licensinginfo@vermont.gov.
 Please have candidates notify us of the assessments for which they are waiting and their current plan for completion.
-The most updated information from ETS can be found at https://www.ets.org/s/cv/praxis/the-americas/.
+UPDATE: PRAXIS has indicated that they will make assessments available from home as of mid-May.
+Please review the Coronavirus (COVID-19) Information webpage on the ETS website for the most updated information.